slack-samples/bolt-js-request-time-off/README.md

 When you want to turn off the local development server, use `Ctrl+c` in the command prompt.

-#### Deploying your app to Slack

-When you're done developing your app, you can deploy it directly to Slack with `slack deploy`.

 ### Initialize your Workflow Trigger
 To allow for a workflow to be called in a workspace, you'll need to create a trigger through a JSON config file which can be found in `triggers/link-shortcut.json`.